 - 2.1 If your kitchen sink does not have an existing 1⁄2" faucet hole, you will have to drill one.
 (Refer to How to drill a Hole on Sink or Counter-top).
 Wipe clean and dry the area. - 2.2 Slip the front plate on the faucet stem, followed by the rubber washer.
 Insert the faucet stem into the hole on the countertop.
-Under the sink, slip on the back rubber washer, and tighten the nut with the plastic wing. - 2.3 Slide the Nut, then the Collar onto the end of the tubing. - 2.4 Push the Tube Insert into the open end of the tubing. - 2.5 Insert the tubing into the threaded faucet stem. - 2.6 Screw the Nut tightly onto the threaded faucet stem. - 2.7 This compresses the Tube Collar and Tube Insert to create the seal between the tubing and faucet.
+Under the sink, slip on the back rubber washer, and tighten the nut with the plastic wing. - 2.3 Slide the quick connecting up the push-in adapter on the base so that it seats securely into the faucet stem, then lock it in place by sliding the blue clip under the collet. - 2.4 Insert the BLUE tubing about 1/2 inch into the push-in fitting, and again, secure it with the blue clip.